rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-12-December.md

 The inheritance chain for `Four` is: `Four` -> `beta.Three` -> `Two` -> `alpha.One`.
 The bug occurs when trying to find `Two` because it's a namespace-relative lookup.
 BrighterScript was trying to find `charlie.Two` instead of `beta.Two`.

-This resulted in the wrong super index, causing a stackoverflow at runtime.
+This resulted in the wrong super index, causing a stack overflow at runtime.
 We fixed it, so now this code should transpile correctly.

 ## Prevent errors when using enums in a file that's not included in any scopes